Peperito/e-commerce-project/Readme.md

 Auto Update function and TRIGGER On the database to get a new timestamp on the modified_at columns for users after each PUT TO be done:
 - Auto-update modified_at for the rest of the schema
--

 ### Express Server:

 - Connection to DB established
 - CRUD functionalities for users
+- Built registration and login with Bcrypt

 To be done:
-- build registration, login and sessions
+- Add sessions with Redis
 - Build product endpoints

+### React Frontend

+To be done:
+- Everything